What is credit information sharing?

 Who is an Authorized user?
 Will CIS promote the poaching of good borrowers by rival institutions?

 Currently, the authorized users of credit reports issued by the licensed CRBs is restricted to institutions licensed under the Banking and Microfinance Acts – commercial banks, mortgage finance companies, non-bank financial institutions and deposit taking microfinance institutions and third parties with express authority from the customer.
-It is also important to note that a financial institution can only access your credit report once you make a loan application with them.

 How can a credit report be used?